 Begin your journey in the metropolis of Tokyo.
 With its huge skyscrapers, underpasses, overpasses and crowds of pedestrians, this city has a vibrant charm all of its own.
-Continue on to Hakone, and explore the beautiful national park located at the base of Mt.
-Fuji, Japan's most sacred peak.
+Continue on to Hakone, and explore the beautiful national park boasting excellent views of Mt.
+Fuji in clear weather.
 From there venture on to Kyoto, the cultural heart of Japan, and a fascinating historical city.
 Highlights include a full day private guided tour of Tokyo, Kyoto and a traditional tea ceremony.
 An itinerary blending Japan's super-modern & fascinating traditional aspects - all in 8 days.

-You will be met on arrival at Tokyo Narita Airport today, you will be met by a local representative and taken by shuttle bus to your hotel in Tokyo.
-Please note that as other people will be in the same bus there may be a few stops before you arrive at your hotel (maximum of 3 other stops).
+Welcome to Japan!
+Upon arrival at Narita Airport today, you will be met by a local representative and taken by shuttle bus to your hotel in Tokyo.
+Please note that as other people will be in the same bus, there may be a few stops before you arrive at your hotel (maximum of 3 other stops).
 Journey time is around 2 hours, depending on traffic.
 Enjoy the ride, as this is a comfortable and easy way to make today's transfer.
-Look out for some great views as you ride the elevated highways into town.
+Look out for some great views along the elevated highways into town.
 Upon arrival at your hotel, check in and enjoy your first night in this bustling and vibrant city at your leisure!
 (This service is on a group basis.)

 One quarter of all Japanese live in Tokyo or the near vicinity and with a population of over 12 million inhabitants, Tokyo is one of the largest cities in the world.
 With its huge skyscrapers, underpasses, overpasses and crowds of pedestrians, Tokyo may not seem the most attractive city on the surface, but the city has a vibrant charm all of its own.
 The street level detail is what makes Tokyo such an incredibly interesting place to explore and at every turn you will be met with an array of sights, sounds and smells to enliven the senses.
 The city has many major sights to visit such as Senso-ji Temple in the old downtown area of Asakusa or the fashion hub of Shibuya from where all new trends are said to emanate.
 All in all a stay in Tokyo is to experience one of the world's most vibrant and interesting cities; a capital hurtling headlong into the future while maintaining its links with the traditions of ancient Japan.

-Your guide will come to your hotel at around 9:00 AM (or any time you choose) to meet you and your day will proceed from there.
-Rather than fix an itinerary in advance we like to give you the flexibility to see and do what takes your fancy.
-This means you will need to pay for your entrance fees on the day.
-You will also need to cover your local transport and that of the guide.
-We are eager to help you get the most out of today, so if you have any specific areas of interest please let us know in advance, so we can pass this on to the guide.
-Your day of guiding will finish at around 5:00 PM with the guide either dropping you back at your hotel or anywhere else in the city you wish to spend the evening.
+Your guide will meet you at the hotel around 9:00 AM this morning, or any other time you may prefer.
+Rather than making a fixed itinerary in advance, you will have full flexibility to select the attractions and activities that interest you.
+This means that you will need to pay for any entrance fees on the day of your tour, in addition to your transport costs.
+In order to make the most of this experience, please let us know if you have any specific areas of interest, and we will pass that on to your guide in advance.
+Around 5:00 PM, your tour will end either back to your hotel, or anywhere else in the city that you may wish to spend the evening.
 (This service is on a private basis.)

 Tokyo is a fascinating city and today you have another full day to enjoy the myriad of sights, sounds and tastes it has to offer.
-However, you may like to take the opportunity of this free day to take a day trip to one of the many places of interested easily accessible from the capital.
+However, you may like to use this free day to take a day trip to one of the many places of interest, easily accessible from the capital.

 The charming town of Kamakura lies just 1 hour to the west of Tokyo and can be reached by direct train from Tokyo Station for a fare of 840 yen each way.
 Kamakura was formally the capital of Japan for a short period in the 12th century and at that time was possibly the world's largest city with a population of over one million.
 Today however, it is a sleepy coastal town which attracts large numbers of day trippers to spend time exploring the beautiful shrines and temples.
 The most famous site if the impressive bronze dai-butsu (Big Buddha) which is certainly a must-see for any trip to Kamakura.

 An alternative trip is to Nikko, located 2 hours to the North of Tokyo.
-This can be reached on the Shinkansen and then by local train service (5430 yen each way) or on the Tobu Line from Asakusa direct for just 1320 each way (non reserved seat).
 Nikko is not only surrounded by stunning scenery that makes up the national park, but is also home to the World Heritage site of the Tosho-Gu Shrine.
-Nikko has been a place of pilgrimage for centuries and contains many important Buddhist and Shinto shrines and temples, but the most impressive and most famous is definitely Tosho-Gu with its vivid colors and many ornate carvings.
+Nikko has been a place of pilgrimage for centuries and contains many important Buddhist and Shinto shrines and temples, but the most impressive and most famous is definitely Tosho-Gu, with its vivid colors and many ornate carvings.

-Another nearby National Park is the Chichibu-Tama National Park home to the sacred Mt Takao, with its range of hiking trails and mountain-top temple complex, virtually untouched by foreign visitors.
-After an easy train journey of just under an hour you will arrive at the base of the mountain, from where numerous clearly-marked hiking trails (or a cable-car!) wind their way up to the summit, where you are rewarded with stunning views.
+Another nearby National Park is the Chichibu-Tama National Park, home to the sacred Mt Takao, with its range of hiking trails and mountain-top temple complex, virtually untouched by foreign visitors.
+The clearly marked hiking trails (or a journey by cable car!) wind their way up to the summit, where you are rewarded with stunning views.

 For your time in Hakone, you will be provided with the 2 Day Hakone Freepass.
-The pass is valid for two days from today and entitles you to unlimited use of 6 different forms of transport in the Hakone region.
-These include the mountain buses and railway, one of the longest cable cars in Japan and a funicular railway as well as a pirate ship which cruises across Lake Ashi!
-These all criss-cross the region making it easy to explore and enjoy the surroundings as well as some of the many top quality art museums.
-The pass also gives you small discounts at many attractions in the area so be sure to show your pass when purchasing any tickets.
+This pass is valid for two days from today and entitles you to unlimited use of 6 different forms of transport in the Hakone region.
+These include the mountain buses and railway, one of the longest cable cars in Japan, a funicular railway and even a pirate ship that cruises across Lake Ashi.
+Between all of these different options, you will be able to easily explore the entire region and make the most of your stay.
+The pass also offers small discounts at many attractions in the area, so be sure to show your pass when purchasing any tickets.

 After you arrive at Yumoto Station, you will use your Hakone Freepass to make the journey by bus to the stop nearest your your ryokan.

-Hakone is a beautiful national park area around 50 miles west of Tokyo and just to the south of Mount Fuji, Japan's most sacred peak.
-The area consists of a handful of small villages and hamlets all connected by a variety of local transport that winds itself through the region's hills and valleys.
-Hakone has plenty to see and do, from tasting eggs boiled in volcanic waters to taking a boat trip across beautiful Lake Ashi.
-The outdoor sculpture park and Picasso gallery is a great place to wander around for an afternoon.
-Or maybe you will just sit back and relax while soaking in one of the many therapeutic hot spring baths is always a good idea as well!
+Hakone is a beautiful National Park region nestled beside Mount Fuji, Japan's most sacred peak.
+The area showcases a handful of small villages and hamlets, all connected by a variety of local transport routes that wind through the charming hillsides and valleys.
+Hakone offers plenty to see and do, from tasting eggs boiled in volcanic waters, to boarding a boat cruise across Lake Ashi.
+The outdoor sculpture park and Picasso gallery is a great place to spend a unique afternoon.
+An enticing dip in one of the famous therapeutic hot spring baths is always a good idea as well!
 However, it is Hakone's close proximity to the iconic Mount Fuji, that truly makes this destination so popular.
 With its near perfect symmetrical form, soaring through the sky above the surrounding hills, it is an attraction that makes a trip to Japan complete.
 From Hakone, you have one of the best chances to admire Mount Fuji's epic beauty, although she is a notoriously shy mountain!

-After your time in Hakone you will use your Hakone Freepass to make the journey by bus down from the mountains to Odawara Station.
+Following a lovely stay in Hakone, you will use your Hakone Freepass to make the journey by bus down from the mountains to Odawara Station.

 Today you will travel to Kyoto, Japan's ancient capital and the cultural center of the nation.
 From Odawara, the journey to Kyoto will see you racing down Japan's eastern seaboard by Shinkansen and takes approximately 2 hours.

-Kyoto is one of the most culturally rich cities in Asia.
+Kyoto is one of the most culturally rich cities in all of Asia.
 Home to 17 UNESCO World Heritage sites, over 1,600 Buddhist temples and 400 Shinto shrines, this ancient city showcases the heart and soul of traditional Japan.
-Kyoto boasts an array of world-class gardens, majestic festivals and delicate cuisine, all of which make much of the rhythms of nature and the changing of the seasons.
-On first glance however, visitors will see that like any large Japanese city, grid-like Kyoto has its fair share of neon and concrete, typical of large Japanese cities.
-However, you will quickly be able to pick out Kyoto’s treasures: sacred shrines tucked in among shopping arcades, time-honored tea houses nestled among modern businesses and mysterious geisha scuttling down backstreets among the tourists and souvenirs.
-Kyoto’s charm lies in these details and whether you’re here for three days or three years, the closer you look, the more you’ll discover.
+Kyoto boasts a variety of world class gardens, majestic festivals and delicate cuisine, which collaborate into something truly beautiful.
+The colorful changing seasons, feature a different adventure in itself, during every time of year.
+At first glance, Kyoto appears to have its fair share of neon and concrete, typical of large Japanese cities.
+However, you will quickly be able to pick out Kyoto’s charming treasures - sacred shrines tucked between shopping arcades, time-honored tea houses nestled amidst modern businesses and mysterious geishas scuttling down backstreets between tourists.

 The journey between Kyoto and Kansai Airport will be on the Haruka Express.
 Journey time is in the region of 76 minutes.
 You will be supplied with Ordinary Class reserved seat tickets for this journey.

-Opened in autumn 2011, the Royal Park Hotel is a modern, stylish hotel in a great location in central Kyoto.
-Rooms are good sized, and the hotel features it own restaurant and bakery café as well as a useful concierge service, for your convenience.
+Opened in autumn of 2011, the Royal Park Hotel is a modern and stylish property in a great location of central Kyoto.
+The guest rooms are spacious and comfortable, and the hotel features it own restaurant and bakery cafe, as well as a useful concierge service, for your convenience.
 Your stay here includes having all the amenities and necessities of a pleasant visit, right at your fingertips.
 Just a short walk from the City Hall subway stop, it makes for a great platform to explore the city.
 Come and enjoy the ideal blend of tradition, art and fashion, here at the Royal Park Hotel.